 One of the major concerns with fracking is the wastewater and its disposal.
 Wastewater treatment is not a viable option because there is generally too much water for the treatment to be able to remove all of the chemicals.
 For disposal, the wastewater can be injected into the ground or put into a lined pond and allowed to evaporate.
 Even though the water is injected far below groundwater levels, there is still concern from individuals claiming that it contaminates the groundwater from which they drink.

 Injecting the water into the ground can lubricate faults and cause earthquakes.
 While previously under dispute, the USGS has confirmed that the injection of wastewater from fracking can cause small quakes; however actual results show increasing frequency and higher magnitude earthquakes from the period 1975 to mid-2013.
 For the years 1975-2008, one to three magnitude 3.0 earthquakes or larger occurred in Oklahoma annually, but from 2009 to mid-2013 that number rose to 40 earthquakes per year, all of which were attributed to fracking.
-The largest earthquakes caused by fluid injection occurred in 2011—a magnitude of 5.8 in central Oklahoma.
+The largest earthquake caused by fluid injection occurred in 2016—a magnitude of 5.8 in central Oklahoma.
 Two more earthquakes of magnitude 5.0 or greater occurred that year in Oklahoma, and in 2011 a 5.3 magnitude earthquake occurred in Colorado.

 Today, because of the increases in fracking and wastewater disposal in Oklahoma, the state now has more earthquakes of magnitude 3 or greater than California.
 In addition, Arkansas, Colorado, Kansas, Oklahoma, and Texas all have recorded earthquakes between magnitudes 4.5 and 5 due to fracking.